How to View Old Versions of Websites

 There are many reasons someone might want to view old versions of websites:

-The Wayback Machine by the Internet Archive is one of the most popular tools for viewing old website versions.
+The Wayback Machine, from the Internet Archive, is one of the most popular tools for viewing old website versions.

 Steps to Use the Wayback Machine: